 Zaid Ashkanani from Kuwait is still the youngest Champion in the history taking the crown in his second season in 2013-14, winning by just one point.
 With a total of nine race wins and just as many pole positions Zaid made the next step in his career participating in the GP3 Series 2015.
 As holder of fastest lap record in terms of average speed, clocking in 161.455 km/h on average at Losail International Circuit in February 2014 to claim the pole, he is returning this season again trying to adding another title to his belt!

-Ryan Cullen from Ireland is the current Champion of the Porsche GT3 Cup Challenge Middle East.
+Al Faisal Al Zubair from Oman is the current Champion of the Porsche GT3 Cup Challenge Middle East.

 So the questions remains: